visgl/deck.gl/docs/layers/simple-mesh-layer.md

 ##### `mesh` (Geometry|Object|Promise)

 The geometry to render for each data object.
-Can be a luma.gl [Geometry](http://uber.github.io/luma.gl/#/documentation/api-reference/geometry) instance, or an object of attributes, or a `Promise` that resolves to one of the above.
+Can be a luma.gl [Geometry](http://uber.github.io/luma.gl/#/documentation/api-reference/geometry) instance, or an object of attributes, a `Promise` that resolves to one of the above, or a URL to a mesh description file in a format supported by [loaders.gl](https://github.com/uber-web/loaders.gl) (the appropriate loader will have to be registered via the loaders.gl
+`registerLoaders` function for this usage).

 The following attributes are expected: